Updated March 9, 2021

 Sources:

-- Oesophagostomum spp In Pigs | Merck Manual
+Oesophagostomum spp In Pigs | Merck Manual (Non-Compassionate Source)

-- Nodular Worm Infection (Oesophagostomiasis) | Iowa State University (Non-Compassionate Source)
+Nodular Worm Infection (Oesophagostomiasis) | Iowa State University (Non-Compassionate Source)

 Thorny-Headed Worm (Macracanthorhynchus hirudinaceus)

 This parasitic infection is more common in the southern U.S. than in the northern part of the country.
 Various species of beetle grubs serve as the intermediate host.
-Mild infections may not cause any obvious signs of illness, but pigs with heavy infections may develop a rough coat and have trouble putting on/ maintaining their weight.
+Mild infections may not cause any obvious signs of illness, but pigs with heavy infections may develop a rough coat and have trouble putting on/maintaining their weight.
 This parasite can perforate the intestines, and while the inflammatory response typically seals the perforation, in some instances the individual may develop peritonitis and die as a result.
 Diagnosis of M. hirudinaceus through fecal testing is possible but more difficult than when checking for many other types of parasites.

 Sources:

-- Macracanthorhynchus sp In Pigs | Merck Manual
+Macracanthorhynchus sp In Pigs | Merck Manual (Non-Compassionate Source)

-- Thorny-Headed Worm Infection | Iowa State University (Non-Compassionate Source)
+Thorny-Headed Worm Infection | Iowa State University (Non-Compassionate Source)

 Threadworm (Strongyloides ransomi)

 This parasite is of most concern in warmer climates and can affect pigs of all ages, including fetuses, but typically only causes illness in young piglets.
 Pigs can become infected via colostrum containing infective larvae, other infected food, or through skin penetration.
-Individuals with mild infections may have no symptoms but in young piglets with severe infections, symptoms include diarrhea, dehydration, anemia, emaciation, and, in some cases, can result in death, especially in piglets younger than 2 weeks old.
+Individuals with mild infections may have no clinical signs but in young piglets with severe infections, signs include diarrhea, dehydration, anemia, emaciation, and, in some cases, can result in death, especially in piglets younger than 2 weeks old.
 Threadworms differ from other parasitic worms in that there are both parasitic generations, which are only female, and also free-living generations of males and females that live in the environment.
-Fecal testing can be used to diagnose this parasite, but you should talk to your veterinarian about the proper way to collect and store fecal samples to ensure accurate testing.
+Fecal testing can be used to identify this parasite, but you should talk to your veterinarian about the proper way to collect and store fecal samples to ensure accurate testing.

 Sources:

-- Strongyloides sp in Pigs | Merck Manual
+Strongyloides sp In Pigs | Merck Manual (Non-Compassionate Source)

-- Threadworm Infection (Strongyloidosis) | Iowa State University (Non-Compassionate Source)
+Threadworm Infection (Strongyloidosis) | Iowa State University (Non-Compassionate Source)

 Whipworm (Trichuris suis)